tari-project/tari/Contributing.md

 * `C-tech_debt` - The PR tidies up technical debt.
 It will typically be attached to an issue carrying the same label.
 * `C-performance` - The PR adds no new functionality but improves performance.
 Benchmarks will be included.
 * `C-bug` - The PR fixes a bug, typically associated with an issue.
-* `C-tracking_isse` - This is a tracking issue for an RFC implementation.
+* `C-tracking_issue` - This is a tracking issue for an RFC implementation.

 ### Area (A)